-hether you’re walking your child to the first day of kindergarten or yourself pursuing an advanced degree, Douglas boasts a wide variety of high-quality educational opportunities.
+hether you’re walking your child to the first day of Kindergarten or yourself pursuing an advanced degree, Douglas boasts a wide variety of high-quality educational opportunities.
 Inside the classroom, students receive top-notch instruction.
-Outside of the classroom, they’re encouraged to pursue their interests whether it’s through athletics, school clubs or a community with an appreciation for learning.
-Douglas schools deliver the perfect mixture of student opportunity, while being small enough to ensure your child isn’t lost in the crowd.
+Outside of the classroom, they’re encouraged to pursue their interests whether it is through athletics, school clubs or a community with an appreciation for learning.
+Douglas schools deliver the perfect mixture of student opportunity, while being small enough to ensure your child is not lost in the crowd.

-dding to the overall learning environ, Converse County will soon be boasting of two new libraries.
-Totaling 30,000 square feet, the Douglas facility is slated to be complete late 2016.
-The main floor will include two meeting rooms with a retractable wall, resulting in one large room.
+Those with a thirst for learning will be equally appreciative of the new library in Douglas.
+Totaling 30,000 square feet, the facility is unique and innovative.
+The main floor includes two meeting rooms with a retractable wall, resulting in one large room.
 Cutting edge audiovisual equipment, a laptop computer network, a room featuring local history and a reading porch overlooking the downtown area are just a few of the exciting features.
-The building contains few hard walls, ensuring it can be easily rearranged for changing needs.
+The building contains few hard walls, ensuring it can be easily redesigned and rearranged for changing needs.
 Classes, workshops, lectures and more are frequently being hosted in the new facility.

-Wyoming as a whole offers many high-quality opportunities for a post-secondary education at a competitive rate.
-Beyond the numerous scholarships available in the Wyoming, the state operated Hathaway Scholarship program further offsets educational costs for Wyoming’s college-aged students.
+Wyoming as a whole offers many highquality opportunities for a post-secondary education at a competitive rate.
+Beyond the numerous scholarships available in the state, the state operated Hathaway Scholarship program further offsets educational costs for Wyoming’s college-aged students.
 Much money has been invested in new construction in recent years, further bolstering the learning infrastructure and the opportunities to earn a quality education in-state.